seaguent/beacon/README.md

 **Async delivery.** A Redis-backed queue decouples ingestion from delivery.

-**Exponential backoff retries.** 5s, 30s, 120s, 300s across 4 attempts, using a Redis sorted set to schedule delayed re-queuing.
+**Increasing backoff retries.** 5s, then 30s, then 120s between attempts, 4 attempts total before dead-lettering, using a Redis sorted set to schedule delayed re-queuing.

 **Idempotency keys.** A duplicate `POST /events` with the same `Idempotency-Key` header returns the original event instead of creating a new one.
 Safe under concurrent duplicate requests because it's enforced by a database unique constraint, not just an application-level check.

-**Concurrency-safe workers.** Multiple worker replicas can run at once without double-processing a job.
+**Concurrency-safe workers.** Multiple workers safely compete for queued jobs and prevent duplicate retry promotion.
 This was verified the hard way: scaling to 8 replicas during load testing surfaced a real deadlock, which got fixed (see Load Testing below).

 **Dead-letter queue.** Events that exhaust all retries land in a separate failed state and can be manually replayed through `POST /events/{id}/retry`.